ec-builds/enterprise-homelab/projects/active-directory-lab/domain-controller-deployment.md

 controllers as their DNS servers.

 > [!IMPORTANT]
-> The static address assigned to the domain controller will also become the
+> The static address assigned to the domain controller also becomes the
 > address used to reach the DNS service hosted by that domain controller.

 Verify the configuration: